Teaching during COVID—ADA Considerations

 As the world continues to grapple with the risks and restrictions caused by the novel coronavirus (COVID-19), the school year is about to begin.
 Some school districts will offer classes virtually, others face-to-face, and still others will do so through a hybrid approach.
 Regardless of the format, teachers will be required to plan and deliver lessons, engage students, and fulfill other obligations of their positions.
 This is a challenging and concerning time—especially for teachers with disabilities and/or chronic health conditions.

-An estimated 1 in 4 teachers in the U.S. are at increased risk for serious illness if infected with the coronavirus, according to a new report from the Kaiser Family Foundation (KFF).
+An estimated 1 in 4 teachers in the United States are at increased risk for serious illness if infected with the coronavirus, according to a new report from the Kaiser Family Foundation (KFF).
 This estimate includes educators age 65+, or with underlying health conditions such as diabetes, heart disease, or moderate or severe asthma, as well as a number of other conditions identified by the Centers for Disease Control.
 In addition to their own health concerns, understandably, they may be worried about keeping their family members and students safe from infection.

 Many teachers who taught virtually this spring may believe they need to continue doing so in the fall, even if their school district has decided on in-person instruction.
 If the option of online teaching is not generally available, and a teacher has a disability or chronic health condition, a work-from-home request or other types of adjustments to how work is done, could be a reasonable accommodation.